 TT Talk - North American storm risk update

-Further to the TT Talk article this year'In defence of a storm claim'
+Further to the TT Talk article this year

 The latest forecast is for a below normal Atlantic hurricane season thanks to high probability of El Nino forming this year.